AhmedElsayed77/fawry-business-dashboard-analysis-excel/README.md

 # 📊 fawry-business-dashboard-analysis-excel
+This project presents an interactive business dashboard built using Microsoft Excel, based on simulated commercial data inspired by a digital payments company like Fawry.

 ## 🚀 Overview
 This project presents an interactive business dashboard built using **Microsoft Excel**, based on simulated commercial data inspired by a digital payments company like Fawry.